refi64/mathworks/README.md

 1.1: Added use of math.py's math.pi to get pi if available.
 Added area function.
 Date: 4/20/13

 1.1.1: Fixed Syntax Error in shapes.py.
-I put an else instead of except. :)
+I put an else instead of except. :) DateL 4/20/13

 Coming soon: